Hill Country Erosion Programme

 2018 HCE funding expanded

-The Hill Country Erosion Programme (HCE) usually runs a funding round once every 4 years.
+The Hill Country Erosion Fund (HCE) usually runs a funding round once every 4 years.

-In 2018, due to an increase in funding the Ministry for Primary Industries (MPI) is:
+In 2018, due to an increase in funding the Ministry for Primary Industries (MPI) ran:

-- adding alpine and coastal erosion areas to fund eligibility
+- added alpine/high country and coastal erosion areas to fund eligibility

-- removing the 5 hectare limit on land that can be treated.
+- removed the 5 hectare limit for forestry on land that can be treated.

-The HCE Programme will support proposals where the main treatment is tree planting, including appropriate species for natural vegetative cover.
+The HCE fund supports proposals where the main treatment is tree planting, including appropriate species for natural vegetative cover.

 Contestable funding rounds in 2018